Mononucleosis (Mono)Skip to the navigation

 - Fever may last 10 to 14 days.
 Usually it is mild during the last 5 to 7 days.
 If you have a fever, you should stay home from work or school until the fever goes away.
 You can then go back to your normal activities if you feel up to it.

 - Swollen lymph nodes (sometimes called swollen glands) may last up to 4 weeks.

 - It may take several weeks (even months) for your energy level to return to normal.
 Don't try to rush this process.
 Pushing yourself too hard could make you feel worse.
 Give your body the rest it needs.

 Mono can cause your spleen to enlarge, making it prone to injury.
-To reduce the risk of injuring your spleen, avoid heavy lifting and contact sports for 4 weeks after you become ill with mono (or until a doctor tells you it is okay).
+To reduce the risk of injuring your spleen, avoid heavy lifting and contact sports for several weeks after you become ill with mono (or until a doctor tells you it is okay).